Anim4Bot

 Posted by Emmanuel Sichet on 23/08/2015

 Posted in: Animabot Rev2.
-Tagged: Animabot, hexapod, hexapod robot.
+Tagged: Animabot, hexapod, Hexapod Robot.
 Leave a comment

 Hi all !
 Long time since the last update of the robot… I reprinted the head with the fan’s support and the air vent is slightly different, but now the head is completely finished !
 The upper body is also in the print process, I only have the rear part and the hood to print and that’s it \o/